Travel Trailer and Tow Vehicle Dynamics

 If severe yawing occurs above a critical speed (specific to each rig and its loading) the yaw may self- trigger into jack-knifing.
 It is fuelled by the rig’s kinetic energy.
 Once triggered, if travelling at speed, this sequence is almost impossible for a driver to correct.

 Musicians and public speakers experience a similar effect.
 If their microphone picks up the sound from the loudspeakers, that sound suddenly develops a full-on yowl.
-This is only stopped by drastically reducing the volume (akin to braking a caravan).
+This is only stopped by drastically reducing the volume (akin to braking a travel trailer).
 Or by moving back from the loudspeakers (akin to reducing tow hitch overhang).

-Caravan and tow vehicle dynamics – critical speed
+Travel Trailer and tow vehicle dynamics – critical speed

 All of the above (and more) is involved.
 The longer and the lighter the tow vehicle (and its tow ball mass) the lower that critical speed.
 The onset of critical behaviour is sudden.
 Because of this, the still-common suggestion ‘accelerate to dampen yawing’ is risky except at low speed.